Inspection

 Make Spot Repairs

-Under the new Lead Hazard
+Under the new Lead Hazard Mitigation Law, landlords can

-removal and repair of lead painted
+do spot removal and repair of lead painted surfaces.
+The three

-and effectively.
+effectively.

 Talk with Tenants

-One important thing to do prior to an
+One important thing to do prior to an inspection is to communicate

-tenants.
+with the tenants.
 Important points should include:

 - Ample